apache/horaedb-docs/docs/src/en/sql/model/special_columns.md

 ## Timestamp Column

-Tables in CeresDB must have one timestamp column maps to timestamp in timeseries data, such as timestamp in OpenTSDB/Prometheus.
+Tables in HoraeDB must have one timestamp column maps to timestamp in timeseries data, such as timestamp in OpenTSDB/Prometheus.
 The timestamp column can be set with `timestamp key` keyword, like `TIMESTAMP KEY(ts)`.

 ## Tag Column